robseb/NIOSII_EclipseCompProject/README.md

 </details>

-## VII.
+## VI.
 Example output of the Python script
 <details>
 <summary><strong>The output after a executon</strong></summary>
 <a name="step5"></a>